Kristoffer Barmen

-Kristoffer Ramos Barmen (born 19 August 1993) is a Norwegian professional footballer who plays as a midfielder for Aalesund.
+Kristoffer Ramos Barmen (born 19 August 1993) is a Norwegian professional footballer who plays as a midfielder for Åsane.

 Club career

-Barmen joined Brann at the age of 10, and was sacked by the club in August 2021 after he was highlighted as playing a "key role" in the organisation of a large orgy at Brann's stadium.
+Barmen joined Brann at the age of 10, and was sacked by the club in August 2021 after he was highlighted as playing a "key role" in the organisation of a large sex party at Brann's stadium.
 Later that month he signed for Aalesund.

+On 30 August 2023, Åsane announced that they had made a loan-deal with Barmen for the rest of 2023-season.
+The move was made permanent in January 2024.

 International career

 He represented Norway U19 in the 2012 UEFA European Under-19 Football Championship qualification.

 Coaching career

 In 2020, Barmen started head coaching seventh-tier amateur team Paradis IL.

 Personal life

 Barmen is the son of Rolf Barmen, former chairman of SK Brann.
 He has also won the junior championship for quiz in Bergen.